Microsoft Finance Mission

 Proactively promote and be an example of ethical behavior as a responsible partner among peers, in the work environment and the community.

-Exercise responsible use, control, and stewardship over all Microsoft assets and resources that are employed by or entrusted to us.
+Achieve responsible use, control, and stewardship over all Microsoft assets and resources that are employed or entrusted to us.

-Not coerce, manipulate, mislead, or unduly influence any authorized audit or interfere with any auditor engaged in the performance of an internal or independent audit of Microsoft’s system of internal controls, financial statements, or accounting books and records.
+Not coerce, manipulate, mislead or unduly influence any authorized audit/ investigation or interfere with any auditor/ investigator engaged in the performance of an internal or independent audit/ investigation of Microsoft’s system of internal controls, financial statements or accounting books and records.

-Microsoft will handle all inquiries discreetly and make every effort to maintain, within the limits allowed by law, the confidentiality of anyone requesting guidance or reporting questionable behavior and/or a compliance concern.
+Microsoft will handle all inquiries discreetly and make every effort to maintain, with the limits allowed by the law, the confidentiality of anyone requesting guidance or reporting a possible violation.
+There are various options for reporting concerns to or requesting further guidance from the Microsoft Office of Legal Compliance:

 It is Microsoft’s intention that this Code of Professional Conduct be its written code of ethics under Section 406 of the Sarbanes-Oxley Act of 2002 complying with the standards set forth in Securities and Exchange Commission Regulation S-K Item 406.